 Le studio est situé à Montréal / Tiohtià:ke et a été fondé en 2014 par Kevin Yuen Kit Lo, designer graphique, éducateur et organisateur communautaire.
 Le travail de LOKI a été largement publié, exposé et récompensé et Kevin se prononce régulièrement sur la théorie du design et l’activisme populaire.

-Kevin Yuen Kit Lo (Principal & Creative director) has been working in graphic design since 2001.
+Kevin Yuen Kit Lo (Principal & Creative Director) has been working in graphic design since 2001.
 His experience bridges art direction, graphic and interactive design at leading agencies, to creating campaigns and visuals for front-line social justice movements and grassroots community organizing work.
 He is a member of Howl Arts, Memefest, and Artivistic, co-initiated the Imaging Apartheid poster project, and has previously been a member of the boards of ARCMTL and Articule.
+Between 2004 – 2014, he published the experimental literary arts zine Four Minutes to Midnight.
 Kevin holds an MA in Graphic Design from the London College of Printing, and a Graduate Certificate Degree and BFA from Concordia University, where he currently teaches in the Design and Computation Arts department.